 You can rest assured that the electrician Essex based Delta T Electrical sends to carry out the works will hold City & Guilds electrical qualifications and be fully competent to advise you of any works necessary to meet the 17th Edition Regulation and allow him to issue an NICEIC certificate for any works carried out on your premises.

 ADS is a method of connecting most exposed metal work in a building and metal appliances to electrical Earth, assumed to have a potential of zero volts.
 This means that in the event of a fault - e.g. a Live wire touching a metal case, the earth will facilitate automatic disconnection of the mains supply.
 This should cause the circuit protective device to break, disconnecting the supply.

-Delta T Renewables are able to carry out testing and advise you what works will be necessary to make your earth bonding installation compliant and safe.
+Delta T Electrical are able to carry out testing and advise you what works will be necessary to make your earth bonding installation compliant and safe.

-Delta T Renewables are NICEIC registered domestic and commercial installers, Part “P” certified earth bonding upgrades in Essex and the surrounding areas are our speciality.
+Delta T Electrical are NICEIC registered domestic and commercial installers, Part “P” certified earth bonding upgrades in Essex and the surrounding areas are our speciality.

-Delta T Renewables are your local Electrical Contractor Essex is the base for our operations from which we can carry out a full range of electrical services.
+Delta T Electrical are your local Electrical Contractor Essex is the base for our operations from which we can carry out a full range of electrical services.

 Call us today!
 Our help desk staff are waiting to assist you.
 See our number at the top of this page, or E-mail us via the request a quotation form with your details and we will contact you shortly.

 Links below to other pages relating to industrial electrics in Essex - London.

 - 3 Phase Electrical Works

 - CCTV Systems